Hrazdan (river): Geography

-The Sevan Lakes (with 30 rivers contributing to its storage), the largest located in the central part of the country and the Hrazdan River which originates from it, together form the "Sevan-Hrazdan Management Area", which is one of the five sub-basins of the 14 sub-basins of Kura and Araks basins of Armenia.
+Lake Sevan (with 30 rivers contributing to its storage), the largest located in the central part of the country and the Hrazdan River which originates from it, together form the "Sevan-Hrazdan Management Area", which is one of the five sub-basins of the 14 sub-basins of Kura and Araks basins of Armenia.
 The river originates from the lake at an elevation of 1900 m.
 The river which flows from the lake in a southern direction passes through a deep gorge as it enters on the western side of the Yerevan city, and then debauchees into the Aras River on the southern side of the city.
 The geological formations along the river course are made up of lava flows (existing as basalts) generated from three volcanoes in the Gegham range.
 The lava surfaces represent environments that existed in the form of "lakes, river channels and floodplains".
 The chronology of landscape of the upper most layer of basalts indicates an age of 200,000 years.

 The river drains a total catchment area of 2566 km2.
 Precipitation volume is 1572 million cubic metre from an annual rainfall of 257 mm with a maximum of 43 mm in May and a minimum of 8 mm during August.
 The average temperature recorded in the basin varies from -3 C in January to 26 C in July with diurnal variation with the lowest night temperature of -15 C in January and highest day temperature of 44 C in July.
 The total flow in the river is 733 million cubic meter.
 The regulated outflow into the river, which forms the Ararat Valley, is utilized for irrigation and hydro-power benefits.